Palladium, the metal

 Palladium, the market

-Only rarely does CMIGS make recommendations on palladium or platinum because it is difficult-if not impossible-to anticipate the next bombshell to be dropped on the palladium or platinum market.
-However, when palladium or platinum trade at double the price of gold, we suggest that investors owning palladium or platinum consider trading for gold or silver.
+Only rarely does CMIGS make recommendations on palladium or platinum because it is difficult–if not impossible–to anticipate the next bombshell to be dropped on the palladium or platinum market.
+However, from time to time precious metals analytical firms present bullion scenarios for palladium (and platinum).

 Palladium coins as money

 Despite numerous government mints having produced palladium coins in recent years, palladium does not have a history of being used as money.
 The mints turned out palladium coins solely to take advantage of the excitement surrounding palladium as it was heralded as platinum’s replacement.
 As it turned out, palladium and platinum have taken turns replacing each other and causing volatile price swings in both metals.

 If you want to discuss investing in palladium bullion bars or coins, give us a call.
 We take calls 7:00 am to 5:00 pm MST, Mondays through Fridays.